KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/docs/ws1-manual/README.md

 ##
 {% hint style='danger' %}
 Before starting the worksheet, please take a moment to review [Setup instructions](/setup) to ensure you have all the tools and workspace setup you need for tonight's work.

+##### Attention Windows users

+Use Cmder for tonight's session.
+You will have problems if you use Git Bash.
+Feel free to grab a mentor if you need help installing Cmder.
 {% endhint %}

 <!-- trick markdown to give me a little space between these two sections of text -->